PostHog/posthog.com/contents/handbook/engineering/posthog-com/developing-the-website.md

 - `title`: the title of the case study
 - `customer`: the name of the customer
 - `logo`: the customer logo
-- `featuredImage`: the image that appears in the card on the customers listing page
+- `featuredImage`: the Cloudinary URL of the image that appears in the card on the customers listing page
 - `industries`: a list of industries that apply to the company
 - `users`: a list of user types that use the company's product
 - `toolsUsed`: a list of highlighted PostHog tools used by the company